Asininite/ObsidianVault/Obsidian Vault/Computer Networks/Module 1/OSI Reference Model.md

 6. **Presentation Layer (Layer 6)**

-    - **Function:** Ensures data is presented in a format that is understandable to the application layer.
+    - **Function:** Ensures data is presented in a format that is understandable to the application layer. translates data representation from application layer to standard format
     - **Key Tasks:**
         - Data translation: Converts data between different formats (e.g., ASCII to EBCDIC).
         - Data encryption and decryption: Secures data during transmission.